 The Mexican Cultural Institute is proud to announce the 2013 season of Mexican Table!
-The season kicks off on May 30th when Pati's Mexican Table returns with an Asian/Mexican fusion theme.
-Then, on October 24th, Pati will partner with the Smithsonian Institution for an engaging session on Mexican cuisine in the United States, and the year will end appropriately on December 5th with a session on Mexican holiday cuisine.
-The 2013 season promises to be an eclectic and exciting exploration of Mexico's finest and most unique dishes.
+The season kicked off on May 30th when Pati's Mexican Table returned with an Asian/Mexican fusion theme.
+Then, on October 24th, Pati led an engaging session on Mexican cuisine in the United States, and the season is slated to end appropriately on December 5th with a session on Mexican holiday cuisine.
 Purchase your tickets below!

 During each event, we will show you why in November of 2010, Traditional Mexican Cuisine was included to UNESCO's Intangible Cultural Heritage list and you will have the opportunity to watch an entertaining demonstration, followed by a sumptuous dinner served with wine, beer and music.
 As a souvenir, you will take home recipes and some ingredients to get you started cooking at home.